War Memorial – Hadleigh, Essex

 - Violet Carter – born Oct-Nov 1902 in Southchurch, Essex

 In 1901, the family were living at 3 Fernbrook Avenue, Southchurch, Essex except for their daughter Daisy, who was living with her paternal grandparent in Stoke Poges (where she remained until her marriage in 1919).
 Frederick was “age 1”, born “Westcliff-On-Sea”.
+Edward’s brother James had also moved to Essex about the same time and was living in the Southend-On-Sea area working as a builder.

 Frederick and Bertie moved from Rayleigh to Hadleigh between 1911-14, and were boarding together at “Ivydene”, Short Road, Hadleigh when the war broke out (aged about 14 & 16).